Blossomfield Infant & Nursery School

 Key Stage 1 Curriculum

-The subjects taught in Key Stage 1 are English, Mathematics, Science, History, Geography, Art & Design, Computing, Design & Technology, Music and Physical Education.
+The subjects taught in Key Stage 1 are English, Mathematics, Science, Humanities, Computing, Music, Physical Education, Art & Design Technology and Personal Social & Health Education.

 In Year 1 and Year 2 we base our work in school on the requirements of the National Curriculum 2014.
 Assessments of children’s attainment and achievement at the end of the key stage will be made against this curriculum.